-The decrease in interest income from investments for the three months ended December 31, 2020 as compared to the corresponding period in 2019 was primarily due to a decrease in the size of our investment portfolio.
-The increase in interest income from investments for the year ended December 31, 2020 as compared to the corresponding period in 2019 was primarily due to an increase in the average yield of our investment portfolio.
-Dividend income relates to the Company's investment in BCP Great Lakes Holdings LP, which was fully disposed of in the fourth quarter of 2020.

-Management fee income (expense) represents fees earned from investment management services provided, net of related expenses allocated to the Company.
-The size of our portfolio decreased from \$67.3 million at cost as at December 31, 2019 to \$48.6 million at cost as at December 31, 2020, primarily due to dispositions made during the fourth quarter of 2020.
+The decrease in interest income from investments for the three months ended March 31, 2021 as compared to the corresponding period in 2020 was primarily due to a decrease in the size of our investment portfolio.
+Dividend income relates to the Company's investment in BCP Great Lakes Holdings LP.
+Management fee and other income represents fees earned from investment management services provided, net of related expenses allocated to the Company.
+The size of our portfolio decreased from \$63.2 million at cost as at March 31, 2020 to \$39.7 million at cost as at March 31, 2021, primarily due to dispositions made during the fourth quarter of 2020.